 Canadian Museum of History, Gatineau, QC

-Just under 100 years ago Canadian women achieved a significant milestone.
+Over 100 years ago Canadian women achieved a significant milestone.
 In January 1916, the province of Manitoba granted women the right to vote in provincial elections.
 Women in Saskatchewan and Alberta followed shortly afterwards.

 Gaining the vote was just one moment in a long history of women’s achievements.
-And while their stories didn’t often appear in the history books their contributions range from the daily struggle for life as early settlers to the fight to have women recognized as persons under the law.
+And while their stories didn’t often appear in the history books, their contributions range from the daily struggle for life as early settlers to the fight to have women recognized as persons under the law.

 Lawrence Hill has dedicated his life to learning, to teaching, and to helping.
 Through his efforts, Canadians have gained a better understanding of our shared history, and of the Black experience in particular.